Baby congestion: 5 common causes and remedies that work

 "Congestion in babies is caused either by swelling of the nasal passages, so air can't get through, or by the nasal passages being filled up with mucus," says Dr. Roy Benaroch, a pediatrician and author of "Solving Health and Behavioral Problems from Birth through Preschool."
 "Infant noses are so small to begin with, so even a little swelling or mucus can cause congestion."

-"Sometimes babies just sound congested, when there really isn't anything to worry about," she says.
+Kristina Duda, a registered nurse and cold and flu expert agrees.
+"Sometimes babies just sound congested when there really isn't anything to worry about," she says.